 How to Get to the Today Show

-Although you can take a cab, you may hit rush-hour traffic, especially around the busy Rockefeller Center area.
+Studio 1A, where the Today Show is filmed, can be found on 48th Street, between 5th and 6th Avenues.
+Although you can take a cab or ride-share to the Today plaza, you may hit rush-hour traffic, especially around the busy Rockefeller Center area.
 With this in mind, the subway is probably your best bet.
 The B/D/F/M stops at 47-50 St.-Rockefeller Center, or there's the N/Q/R/W at 49 St., just a block away.

 How to Stand out from the Crowd